-Using Facebook advertisements can also be a great way to either sell your book directly, or to attract new ‘fans’ to your page where you can show them what you can do.
+Using Facebook ads can also be a great way to either sell your book directly, or to attract new ‘fans’ to your page where you can show them what you can do.

 But there are a BILLION people out there!
 How can I make sure that my advert hits the mark?

 For example, if your book is aimed at adult women interested in romance novels, living in English-speaking countries, you can target:

 - Language: English

 - Likes: Mills and Boon, Jackie Collins, Meg Cabot [continue with associated authors]